Rock Crossing Campground

 Directions

-From Flagstaff, drive 55 miles south on FH 3 (Lake Mary Road) to AZ 87 at Clints Well.
-Turn left onto AZ 87, drive 4.6 miles to FR 751 (Blue Ridge / C.C.
-Cragin Reservoir turnoff).
-Turn right on FR 751 and drive 2.5 miles to the campground.
-From Payson, drive 42.5 miles north on AZ 87 to FR 751, turn right and drive 2.5 miles to the campground.
+From Flagstaff, drive 55 miles south on Forest Highway 3 (Lake Mary Road) to AZ 87 at Clints Well.
+Turn left onto AZ 87 and drive approximately 4.6 miles to FR 751 (turnoff for Blue Ridge / C.C.
+Cragin Reservoir).
+Turn right on FR 751 and drive approximately 2.5 miles to the campground.
+From Payson, drive approximately 42.5 miles north on AZ 87 toward Winslow to FR 751, then turn right and drive 2.5 miles to the campground.

 Amenities